Microsoft Hybrid Agent

-MailTips, Message Tracking, and Multi-mailbox search do not traverse the Hybrid agent.
+Message Tracking and Multi-mailbox search do not traverse the Hybrid Agent.
 These Hybrid features require the classic connectivity model where Exchange Web Services (EWS) and Autodiscover are published on-premises and are externally available to Office 365.

-The Hybrid agent registers the internal fully qualified domain name (FQDN) of the CAS server selected when running Hybrid Configuration wizard in Azure Application Proxy.
+The Hybrid Agent registers the internal fully qualified domain name (FQDN) of the CAS server selected when running Hybrid Configuration wizard in the Azure Hybrid proxy infrastructure.
 If the registered CAS is offline, free/busy look ups from your tenant to on-premises and mailbox migrations to/from your tenant won't work.
 If the selected CAS is permanently offline, a new CAS server must be registered.
 Run the Hybrid Configuration wizard again to register a new CAS server.

-SMTP doesn't traverse the Hybrid agent and still requires a public certificate for mail flow between Office 365 and your on-premises organization.
-SMTP traffic is out of scope for the Hybrid agent, both now and through General Availability.
+SMTP doesn't traverse the Hybrid Agent and still requires a public certificate for mail flow between Office 365 and your on-premises organization.
+SMTP traffic is out of scope for the Hybrid Agent.

-The HCW is the application responsible for the installation of the Hybrid agent the configuration in your on-premises organization and Office 365 tenant.
 You must run the HCW from the computer where you want the agent installed.
 After the Agent is installed and configured, the HCW will locate a preferred server to connect to and run the standard hybrid configuration steps.
-You do not have to run the HCW from the Exchange server directly, but as stated previously, the computer where the HCW is run must be able to connect to the CAS server on the ports specified in the Ports and protocols section.
+You do not have to run the HCW from the Exchange server directly, but as stated previously, the computer where the HCW is run must be able to connect to the Client Access Server on the ports specified in the Ports and protocols section.

 The Modern Hybrid option will only be presented if you have never run the Hybrid Configuration wizard.
 If you have successfully established Hybrid in either Minimal or Full in the "classic config" for your tenant, this new option won't be presented to you.

-To allow installation of the Hybrid agent and perform mailbox migrations to and from your Office 365 tenant, enable the Mailbox Replication service (MRS) proxy on the EWS virtual directory using the following command.
+To allow installation of the Hybrid Agent and perform mailbox migrations to and from your Office 365 tenant, enable the Mailbox Replication service (MRS) proxy on the EWS virtual directory by running the following command:

 Set-WebServicesVirtualDirectory -Identity "EWS (Default Web Site)" -MRSProxyEnabled $true

-Go to Programs and Features and verify that a previous version of the Microsoft Office 365 Hybrid Configuration Wizard is not already installed.
+Go to Programs and Features in Conrol Panel and verify that a previous version of the Microsoft Office 365 Hybrid Configuration wizard is not already installed.
 If it is, uninstall it.

 Install .NET Framework version 4.6.2 on the computer where the HCW is being run.
 You might need to install a later version of .NET Framework depending on the version of Exchange you have installed.
 Alternatively, if this version isn't installed, the HCW prompts you to install it or upgrade the version already installed on your computer.